smagt/smagt.github.io/readable paper writing.md

 Here's a beautiful example which I got from Jan Peters:
 - rather than write _This is an example of property X …_
-- you'd better write _This example exhibits property X…_.
+- you'd better write _This example shows property X…_
+Jan uses 'exhibits', one may use 'demonstrates'; I prefer 'shows.
+Thanks to Maximilian Soelch for pointing that out.
+He even suggested, _This exemplifies..._ but is that really KiSS?

 ### 2.2.4 tools
 There are many tools out there helping you with writing style.
 Many of them are good.
 Still, developing your own style pays off for two reasons: first, you can give your papers a personal touch, rather than a style which is the same for everyone .
 Second, writing becomes easier, more natural, as time progresses.